Grace-Andrews/upandrun/README.md

 'vagrant hosts list'

+**ssh into each box individually**
 'vagrant ssh <IPaddress for Master>'
+'vagrant ssh <IPaddress for Linux>'
+'vagrant ssh <IPaddress for Windows>'

 ```

 In order to get into your boxes, you can either ssh in from your command line, or you can use the VirtualBox interface.
+You can read more on Vagrant commands in their [docs](https://www.vagrantup.com/docs/cli/).